sweinst/Grafology/docs/installation.md

 ### Git & cmake

-These tools come nowadays with any development framework.
+These tools come nowadays with any C++ development framework.

+They can be found installed with:
+- Windows: Visual Studio 2022, CLion, chocolatey, scoop, ...
+- Ubuntu/Linux: Linux repositories
+- Mac: XCode, Homebrew, ...

 ### Ninja

 Ninja is the build system used on all platforms.
 It can be downloaded from the [github releases](https://github.com/ninja-build/ninja/releases).

 Alternatively, it can be installed from different sources:
-- Windows: Chocolatey, scoop, ....
+- Windows: Visual Studio 2022, Chocolatey, scoop, ....
 - Ubuntu: Ubuntu repositories (ninja-build)
 - Mac: Homebrew